stuajnht/HAP-for-iOS/README.md

 * ~~Accept files from other apps~~
 * ~~Upload files to the folder specified by the user on the HAP+ server~~
 * ~~Upload files from the photo gallery with a popover on the 'add' button~~
-* Prevent auto-downloading files that are over a certain size
+* ~~Prevent auto-downloading files that are over a certain size~~

 ### 0.6.0
 * Create new folders
 * Delete files / folders
-* Check if the file being uploaded exists / has the same name and automatically append a number on the end, or
+* Check if the file being uploaded exists / has the same name and automatically append a number on the end, or;
 * Over-write files that already exist, if the user confirms they want to (requires original file to be deleted first, then new file uploaded)

 ### 0.7.0